graalvm/workshops/native-image/reflection/index.md

 ### Lab Objectives

-In this lab you will perform the following tasks:
+In this lab you will:

-- Learn how to build Java coce that uses reflection into standalone executables, using the `native-image` build tool
+- Use the `native-image` tool to build a Java application that uses reflection into an executable file
-- Learn about the assisted configuration tooling available with GraalVM
+- Learn about the assisted configuration tooling provided by GraalVM

-**NOTE:** Whenever you see the laptop icon, this is somewhere you will need to do something.
-Watch out for these.
+**NOTE:** If you see the laptop icon in the lab, you need to do something such as enter a command.
+Keep an eye out for it.

 ![](images/RMIL_Technology_Laptop_Bark_RGB_50.png#input)
 ```shell